Dialing 911 for Emergencies

 - the interpreter will see your address (location) that you have on your profile and call 911 (the nearest emergency contact center.)

 - the call will go to the nearest emergency contact center near the address that was provided.
-(The legal name of the emergency contact center is PSAP-public service access point.)
+(The legal name of the emergency contact center is PSAP-Public Safety Answering Point.)

 - the contact person at the emergency contact center then talks to you through the VI.
 They will verify the address, and ask what kind of emergency you have.
 While this may take a bit of time, it is important so they can send the right kind of assistance to your location.